We believe and teach

 – that instruction in the Christian faith’s main articles shall precede the baptism of adults, and that the baptism of children should be followed by Christian instruction;

-– that children should not be baptized without the parents’ or sponsors’ promise of Christian nurture and education;
+– that children should not be baptised without the parents’ or sponsors’ promise of Christian nurture and education;

-– that baptism is necessary, but not in the sense that salvation is impossible where baptism has proved impossible to have;
+– that baptism is necessary, but not in the sense that salvation is impossible where baptism has not been able to be administered;

 – that baptism is a sacrament for the whole of life.